sunshiine1225/text-editor/README.md

 # Text Editor
-A simple text editor using c.
+A simple text editor using C.